Oil may take fresh beating this hurricane season

 HURRICANE SEASON 2020 COULD BE INTENSE

-For an already vulnerable U.S. energy industry, hit by coronavirus price crash which has resulted in a historic pullback of domestic production, the stakes are even higher.
+For an already vulnerable U.S. energy industry, hit by the coronavirus price crash which has resulted in a historic pullback of domestic production, the stakes are even higher.

 Before the coronavirus decimated the shale boom a good chunk of oil and gas production took place on land so the impact of hurricanes was negated if the Gulf of Mexico took a hit.